drabo/minikube/README.md

 However, following few useful comands follows:

+- Display the IP address of the Kubernetes minikube VM.

 ```shell
 $ minikube ip
 192.168.99.100
 ```

-Display the IP address of the Kubernetes minikube VM.
 Your computer has the IP address 192.168.99.1 within the network 192.168.99.0/24 created by minikube in VirtualBox.

+- Display the logs of cluster components.

 ```shell
 minikube logs
 ```

-Display the logs of cluster components.
+- Login to the VM with user docker.
+The user has sudo rights.

 ```shell
 minikube ssh
 ```

-Will login to the VM with user docker.
-The user has sudo rights.

 >:exclamation: **Do not** modify anything into the VirtualBox VM otherwise the cluster may not be usable anymore.